hdilab/library-chatbot/data/nlu.md

 - please provide me the email of nursing librarian
 - i am looking for nursing librarian email
 - Email of nursing librarian
+- I need help on a research paper, which Librarians can I contact for nursing?

 ## intent:pay_for_the_poster
 - How do I pay for a poster?